<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=322836955126994&amp;ev=PageView&amp;noscript=1">

 Along with helping you save more money, LEDs can also help the environment.
 In 2012, the U.S. Department of Energy estimated that increased adoption of LED bulbs over the following 15 years would reduce electricity demands from lighting by 62 percent, prevent 258 million metric tons of carbon emissions, and eliminate the need for 133 new power plants.

-Since they last approximately 50 times longer than an incandescent, 20-25 times longer than a halogen, and 8-10 times longer than a CFL, there's less waste going into landfills and less material being used in production.
-The manufacturing and production of LED lightbulbs is also more environmentally-friendly than other lightbulbs and doesn't use any toxic compounds like mercury, like CFLs.
+Since they last approximately 50 times longer than an incandescent, 20-25 times longer than a halogen, and 8-10 times longer than a CFL, less waste goes into landfills and less material is used in production.
+The manufacturing and production of LED lightbulbs is also more environmentally-friendly than other lightbulbs and doesn't use toxic compounds like mercury, like CFLs.
 To top it all off, LEDs are recyclable and will help you reduce your carbon footprint by a third, on average!

-In closing, now's a great time to keep yourself busy, get a little wrist exercise, and reduce your energy demand all at the same time.
-If you're looking for other ways to save on your electric bills, consider going solar.
+In closing, now's a great time to keep busy, get a little wrist exercise, and simultaneously reduce your energy demands.
+Consider going solar if you're looking for other ways to save on your electric bills.
 We invite you to download our free whitepaper, "Is Solar Right For You?" to learn more about the critical factors that make up a solar purchase.